The Pfingstberg Hill has been crowned with one of the most beautiful examples of 19th century stately construction: the Belvedere.

 A multimedia, bilingual permanent exhibition informs about the eventful history of the ensemble.

 The Belvedere is regularly used for concerts and events almost all year round.
 You can rent the Belvedere for private events and receptions.
-Couples can also say yes to each other on Pfingstberg.
+Couples can get married on Pfingstberg Hill.
 Rentals and individually bookable tours are possible.

 |Group:||4,00 per person €|